Vertexwahn/BazelDemos/README.md

 ## Contributions welcome

-If you have a Bazel demo you want to share feel free to open a pull request.
+If you have a Bazel demo you want to share, feel free to open a pull request.
 I am always happy about seeing new programming languages supported by Bazel or interesting usage of tools or third-party dependencies.
-Of course, improvements are also welcomed.
+Of course, improvements are also welcome.

 ## License